-When Siv Air arrives to clean your air conditioner, we first provide a thorough assessment of what is and is not needed for your unit.
+When Siv Air arrives to service your air conditioner, we first provide a thorough assessment of what is and is not needed for your unit.
 Each factor is taken into account and the status is presented to you with recommendations.

-We then treat the barrel fan, evaporator coils, condensate drain pan, louvers, fan blades, covers, and casing with a tested and safe chemical solution specifically designed to kill microbial contamination and rinse away clean.
+We treat the barrel fan, evaporator coils, condensate drain pan, louvers, fan blades, covers, and casing with a tested and safe chemical solution specifically designed to kill microbial contamination and rinse away clean.

 Once the solution has had a chance to kill the mould, fungi, and bacteria, we pressure wash all parts of the unit with a specially designed, battery-operated pressure washer until the air conditioner is thoroughly cleaned and 100% safe for use.